Japanese destroyer Arare (1937): History

 The Asashio-class destroyers were larger and more capable than the preceding Shiratsuyu class, as Japanese naval architects were no longer constrained by the provisions of the London Naval Treaty.
 These light cruiser-sized vessels were designed to take advantage of Japan’s lead in torpedo technology, and to accompany the Japanese main striking force and in both day and night attacks against the United States Navy as it advanced across the Pacific Ocean, according to Japanese naval strategic projections.
 Despite being one of the most powerful classes of destroyers in the world at the time of their completion, none survived the Pacific War.

 Arare, built at the Maizuru Naval Arsenal, was laid down on 5 March 1937, launched on 16 November 1937 and commissioned on 15 April 1939.
 On completion, she was assigned to the IJN 2nd Fleet as part of Desdiv 18, Desron 2 under command of Commander Tomoe Ogata.

 Operational history

-At the time of the attack on Pearl Harbor, Arare was based at Etorofu in the Kurile Islands, and sailed as part of the escort for Admiral Nagumo’s Carrier Strike Force, guarding the fleet tankers accompanying the strike force.
-She returned to Kure on 24 December.
+On 22 November, Arare departed from the Kurile Islands as an escort to Admiral Nagumo’s Carrier Strike Force, specifically guarding the fleet tankers accompanying the strike force.
+On 7 December, these aircraft carriers were responsible for the attack on Pearl Harbor, launching a total of 353 aircraft against the base, although Arare did not play any direct role in the attack, having been performed only by air power.
+After the attack, Arare escorted the carriers to Kure, returning on the 24th.

 In January 1942, Arare escorted aircraft carriers Akagi and Kaga to Truk, and onwards to Rabaul to cover landings of Japanese forces at Rabaul and Kavieng.
 She returned with Zuikaku from Palau to Yokosuka on 13 February, and spent the following month in training patrols.
 On 17 March, she departed Yokosuka with Shōkaku and Zuikaku to Staring-baai in Sulawesi, Netherlands East Indies.